Educational Resources Wiki

 - Visit your local airport / airfield

-Many airports/ airfields have visitor's plattforms, where you can watch airplanes take off and land.
+Many airports/ airfields have visitor's platforms, where you can watch airplanes take off and land.
 Check out your airport's arrival/ departure lists to find out when is a good time to enjoy a visit.

 -Take an airport/ airfield tour

 Most airports/ airfields will offer private tours for interested parties to learn about how an airport works.
-Tours usually include check-in security, ramp/ baggage handling, maintenance, emergency services/ fire brigade, catering, taxi/ apron area etc)
+Tours usually include check-in security, ramp/ baggage handling, maintenance, emergency services/ fire brigade, catering, taxi/ apron area etc.)